-Each of our current named executive officers, other than Mr. Baruch, are parties to "change in control" severance agreements, and Mr. Baruch participates in the MSC Industrial Direct Co., Inc. Executive Change in Control Severance Plan, which was adopted in June 2018.
-These arrangements provide for payment to the named executive officers upon a qualifying termination following a change in control of our company.
+Each of our current named executive officers, other than Mr. Jilla, participates in the MSC Industrial Direct Co., Inc. Executive Change in Control Severance Plan.
+Mr. Jilla is a party to a "change in control" severance agreement.
+These arrangements provide for payment of certain benefits to the named executive officers upon a qualifying termination following a change in control of our company.
 The terms of these arrangements are discussed below.
 In addition to these arrangements, each of our current named executive officers executed a confidentiality, non-solicitation and non-competition agreement under which each of them agreed not to use or disclose any confidential information relating to the company during his employment and after termination.
 Each of them also agreed not to compete with the company or to solicit any employees of the company during his employment and for two years following termination of his employment.
 All payments under the change in control arrangements are contingent on them complying with the foregoing obligations.